angarsky/diveintopython/learn/classes/variables.md

 Variables, attributes, and properties are essential elements of any programming language.
 Classes are used to define objects, and each object has its own set of attributes.
 Two types of variables can be defined in a class: class variables and instance variables.

-### Class Variables
+### Python Class Variables

-Python class variables are shared among all instances of a class.
+Class variables are shared among all instances of a class.
 These variables are declared outside of any method of a class and are accessed using the class name.

 ```python
 class MyClass: